balenaltd/handbook/Sales.md

 ~~Updating Salesforce~~
 ~~Now that the customer has agreed to buy, you will need to update the salesforce record to reflect a “closed won” sales opportunity.
 Before you can “close won” an opportunity, you will need the following:~~
-~~* Existing “Account” and “opportunity” in Salesforce -- Should already be created, but create if not
-* Pricing plan the customer wants to purchase~~
+~~* Existing “Account” and “opportunity” in Salesforce.
+Should already be created, but create if not:~~ ~~Pricing plan the customer wants to purchase~~
     ~~* Along with additional devices or users they want to add~~

 ~~To update the Salesforce opportunity:~~